iteratorsmobile/react-native-instabot/README.md

 ### setAPIKey()

 Once the SDK is added to your project, you need to add your API key.
 Pass your API Key as argument.
+Function available only on iOS.

 **Examples**